 Security and where we store your personal data

-In line with the AOI Code of Conduct for handling personal data and the GDPR we are committed to protecting the privacy of your personal data.
+In line with the OI Code of Conduct for handling personal data and the GDPR we are committed to protecting the privacy of your personal data.
 We use a variety of Technical and organisational measures (TOMS) and security technologies and procedures to help protect your personal data from unauthorised access and use.

 We store your data in secured filing systems on our premises, within our practice management software and our accounting systems